graphql/graphiql/docs/gsoc.md

 ## Initiative 2) Plugins
 > **[original proposal](https://github.com/graphql/foundation/tree/master/mentorship/2020/gsoc#3-graphiql-plugins-medium)**

+### Summary
 The plugin API for GraphiQL is currently in development.

+Mentees can check back here in a month or two here for links to a guide to creating plugins with the beta API, and a list of existing and new plugins that they can help with :smile:.

+### Plugin Roadmap

 We currently have both visual and plugin design proposals in the works:

 - https://github.com/graphql/graphiql/issues/829